 With three individual wins and two NCAA 'B' cuts each, Stovall and Hartsell shared SCAC Women's Swimmer-of-the-Meet honors.
 Hartsell won the honor alone last year as a freshman.

-Following the meet, the Trinity University staff - led by first-year head coach Scott Trompeter, along with head diving coach Stan Randall, assistant coach John Ryan and assistant coach Kimberly Jones - earned SCAC Women's Coaching Staff-of-the-Year honors.
+Following the meet, the Trinity University staff - led by second-year head coach Scott Trompeter, along with head diving coach Stan Randall, assistant coach John Ryan and assistant coach Kimberly Jones - earned SCAC Women's Coaching Staff-of-the-Year honors.
 The award marked the fifth consecutive year the program has been so honored and 11th time overall.

 June 26, 2019 Trinity's McCullough Selected SCAC Woman of the Year

 March 29, 2019 Four Programs Earn SCAC Team Sportsmanship Awards

 March 22, 2019 Valmassei Honored as All-American in Men's Diving

 March 8, 2019 SCAC Announces 2018-19 Winter All-Sportsmanship Teams